 Contracts will be used in special circumstances for Individual Case Basis (“ICB”) service offerings.
 The terms and conditions of each contract offering are subject to the agreement of both the Customer and Company.
 Such contract offerings will be made available to similarly situated Customers in substantially similar circumstances.
 Contracts are available to any similarly situated Customer that places an order within 90 days of their effective date.
 Each contract offering will be filed with and approved by the Commission prior to being offered.
 ICB agreements will be filed with the CPUC in accordance with G.O.
 96-A.

 Enron will make available dark fiber, unused fiber through which no light is transmitted or installed fiber optic cable not carrying a signal, to Customers on an Individual Case Basis (“ICB”).
-The Customer will put its own electronics and signals on the fiber and make it light.
+The Customer will put its own electronics and signals on the fiber.